rohmanhm/new-egghead-downloader/README.md

 # Egghead.io downloader

-This is a small node.js command line tool that can download series, playlists and lessons from [egghead.io](https://egghead.io/) for you.
+This is a small node.js command line tool that can download series, playlists and lessons from [egghead.io](https://egghead.io/) as .mp4 for you.

 To get started clone this repo, then: